 A bushfire recovery plan developed by AHBIC in partnership with AgriFutures Australia has revealed that Australian honey production has fallen since the fires due to the significant loss of beehives across Queensland, New South Wales, Victoria and South Australia.
 It’s estimated that Australia’s economy could lose $147 million as a result of the bushfires’ impact on honey and hive production.
 Weatherhead says there have also been deep concerns that many beekeepers could leave the industry.

-“Given honey bees help to provide one in every three mouthfuls of food consumed in this nation, we simply cannot afford for our valued beekeepers to exit the industry.”
+“Honey bees help to provide one in every three mouthfuls of food consumed in this nation.
+We simply cannot afford for our valued beekeepers to exit the industry.”

 There was already long-running pressure on beekeepers due to the prolonged drought, which gripped much of Australia prior to the bushfires.
 The recent NSW floods also saw the loss of millions of bees.
 Weatherhead says that in the aftermath of such extreme weather events, stress-related health issues have been affecting many beekeepers.